 Mrs Pamela Day née Clark purchased her 1st ‘real’ foundation brood , ch Havengore Dawn b Nov ’58 , from the old famous breeder Mrs Scheerboom née Clark .
 The fact that Mrs Day & Mrs Scheerboom had the same maiden name may be simple coincidence.
 Nevertheless it’s quite apparent both were born in London thereby comes that Lucy had a brother William who had children, perhaps one of them being Pamela Dulcie who married in ’38 Mark Day, the year she got her 1st Mastiff (of Tiddicar breeding) and she also was one of the few OEMC members who attended in ’47 the 1st post-war Annual General Meeting in days the Mastiff fancy was a very tiny, almost familiar affair...

-Dawn was litter sis to Bill Hanson’ foundation brood Havengore Gipsy who got one cc & three reserve cc’s before the age of twenty months old while Dawn wasn’t campaigned but produced the 3rd Hollesley litter of notable historical interest , ie dd July ’61 sired by ch Moonsfield Baron (b Nov ’54 – ch Mansatta Vilna’ brother M- Benedict x Moonsfield Duchess) owned by mrs Sarah Lloyd Jones & Mrs Phyllis Greenwell who also were breeders of Jersey cattle ; the litter contained a/o Leonora (the next H- brood) & Larena who became dam to Rillamil Cassandra bred by Mrs Dyke and owned by Buckhall breeder Major Reardon who bred from her a/o ch Buckhall Baron Spencer .
+Dawn was litter sis to Bill Hanson’ foundation brood Havengore Gipsy who got one cc & three reserve cc’s before the age of twenty months old while Dawn wasn’t campaigned but produced the 3rd Hollesley litter of notable historical interest , ie dd July ’61 sired by ch Moonsfield Baron (b Nov ’54 – ch Mansatta Vilna’ brother M- Benedict x Moonsfield Duchess) owned by mrs Sarah Lloyd Jones & Mrs Phyllis Greenwell who also were breeders of Jersey cattle ; the litter contained a/o Leonora (the next H- brood) & Larena who became dam of Rillamil Cassandra bred by Mrs Dyke and owned by Buckhall breeder Major Reardon who bred from her a/o ch Buckhall Baron Spencer .

 After her litter Dawn entered the show ring in ’62 getting a res cc under Joe Braddon beaten by ch Milf Manetta and two cc’s under Bill Siggers & Miss HM Loughrey , resp beating ch Kisumu Fatima & her own sis Havengore Gipsy ; the next year Dawn was made up at Blackpool beating ch Havengore Balint for BOB after which she ended up her show career .